Financial Services Archives

 Need help with money matters when moving to your new home?
-Get your finances into shape with these expat-friendly financial services operating in France:
+Get your finances into shape with these expat-friendly financial services providers:

-bunq is an online bank operating across Europe.
-Their easy-to-use mobile banking service lets you open an account in minutes, giving you access to instant payments, money transfers, and more.
-So, if you need an expat-friendly bank without the hassle, open a bunq account today.

 Are you an expat service provider?
 Add your services to the Expatica Directory!